 Get whizzy with it and invest in a stick blender to make soups, smoothies, sauces and much more.
 We put them to the test and picked our favourite versions.

-Best bits: Works as a comprehensive food processor as well as a blender.
+Top features: Works as a comprehensive food processor as well as a blender.

-Best bits: Handy bowl and beaker for storage, plus plenty of attachments.
+Top features: Handy bowl and beaker for storage, plus plenty of attachments.

 KitchenAid Artisan cordless hand blender

 Top features: A multi-tasker, plus you're free to move around the kitchen when using it.